-The abuse of alcohol and other drugs by students, regardless of age and of location (on-campus or offcampus), is prohibited by the Student Code of Conduct.
+The abuse of alcohol and other drugs by students, regardless of age and of location (on-campus or offcampus), is prohibited by the Student Conduct Code.
 The University can, and will, impose disciplinary sanctions for violations.
 Students are also subject to city ordinances, state, and federal laws.
 A separate policy addresses violations by University staff.